On the topic

 Mathias Toth, ZHAW: The Phish Trap: Rethinking Phishing Training

-Janneke Peters, Information Security Awareness Manager, Helvetia/Baloise Gruppe
+Janneke Peters, Information Security Awareness Manager, Helvetia Baloise

 Wrap up & Closing